 Winner – Squarespace!
 It’s a tight fight, but we are giving this to Squarespace in this Squarespace vs GoDaddy ‘eCommerce Tools' comparison.

 Support and Resources:

 Squarespace always has a door open for customers.
 Technical support on multiple communication platforms (social media, phone, email, live chat) is available 24/7, and –for quick fixes, the support library is full of resources that can give you the lowdown on everything from setting up to selling online.

 If you compare GoDaddy versus Squarespace, sporadic is the best way to describe GoDaddy’s technical support.
 You can complain or file an issue report now, but you won’t get an answer until about 45 minutes to two hours later.
 This can be more than inconvenient, and it does border on frustrating for many users.

 Winner – Squarespace! in this ‘Support and Resources' Squarespace GoDaddy comparison.
 For dependable customer support, this round goes to Squarespace.

 The cost always occupies a primary role in decision-making.
 So which between GoDaddy and Squarespace brings you more bang for your buck?

-There are currently four standard Squarespace plans, and the typical price range is between $12 to $40 a month.
+There are currently four standard Squarespace plans.
 Ideally, users who want to create a basic website should avail of the two most basic plans.
 On the other hand, those building online stores can get more bang for their buck with the two premium subscription plans.
 Depending on whether you’re looking at standard or ecommerce plans, additional features may vary between subscriptions.